 Jack Horrigan Award (League or club official for his or her qualities and professional style in helping the pro football writers do their job)

 Pete Rozelle Award (NFL club public relations staff that consistently strives for excellence in its dealings and relationships with the media)

-Paul “Dr. Z” Zimmerman Award (Lifetime achievement as an assistant coach in the NFL) – a new award in 2014, which will have a class of four members this year.
+Paul “Dr. Z” Zimmerman Award (Lifetime achievement as an assistant coach in the NFL), which will have a class of four members again this year.

 George Halas Award (NFL player, coach or staff member who overcomes the most adversity to succeed):